MatthewBenjamin/fsnd-blog/README.md

 ## Setting Up Your own deployment
 Alternatively to using the live link above, you may run this software locally or deploy it to your own AppEngine account:
-1. Update the value of application in app.yaml to the app ID you have registered in the App Engine admin console and would like to use to host your instance of this sample.
+1.  a.
+Update the value of application in app.yaml to the app ID you have registered in the App Engine admin console and would like to use to host your instance of this sample.

+    b.
+The following secret_key variables should be updated:
+            - blog.py (line261): config['webapp2_extras.sessions']['secret_key']
+            - utils.py (line20): secret
 2.
     a.
 To run the app locally, use the devserver using dev_appserver.py DIR.
     You may then use the software by visiting its URI  (by default: